Download & Other Tools

 - Data Source: Special tabulation by California Office of Statewide Health Planning and Development (Sept.
 2016).

-- Footnote: For detailed definitions of each source of payment, see the Glossary of Healthcare Terms Used by OSHPD Data Programs.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 5 cases.
-Data are excluded for a relatively small number of cases for patients with erroneous birth dates, and where source of payment is unknown, not reported, or reported in error.
-Data are also excluded from county totals, but included in state totals, for a relatively small number of cases in which county identification is unknown.
+- Footnote: Data are limited to hospital admissions only; emergency room visits that do not result in admission are excluded.
+County-level data reflect the patient's county of residence, not the county in which the hospitalization occurred.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 5 hospital discharges or the percentage was less than 0.1.
+Data are excluded for a small number of cases for patients with erroneous birth dates and cases in which the source of payment is unknown, not reported, or reported in error.
+Data are also excluded from county totals, but included in state totals, for a small number of cases in which the patient's county of residence is unknown.

 - Characteristics of Children with Special Needs